-I've wanted to be writer ever since I won a primary school writing competition when I imagined the Nativity from a mouse's point of view, peeved by the uproar in their usually peaceful stable.
+I've wanted to write ever since I won a primary school story competition when I imagined the Nativity from a mouse's point of view, peeved by the uproar in its usually peaceful stable.
 Whether I've written anything better since, I leave to you.

 My new novel, White Road (Claret 2025) - 'a gripping, page-turning eco-thriller' (see endorsements blog) - tells the story of an oil rig that explodes in the High Arctic just as winter is setting in, and the female Coast Guard operative who is the only person who can discover what really happened but she's presumed dead after the accident.
 Instead, she is lost in the polar night and must find her back across the frozen wilderness to civilisation.
 Think polar wilderness adventure meets Deepwater Horizon...